 To be part of the CIT program, applicants must be entering 9th grade.

-CITs must also go through each year's role (Mayans and Aztecs) in consecutive order to be considered a graduate of the program.
+CITs must also go through each year's role (Hawks and Eagles) in consecutive order to be considered a graduate of the program.

 Yearly Roles / Status:

-Mayans (1st year): As first year CITs, the Mayans will work closely with the CIT director to learn the expectations and protocols of the CIT program.
+Hawks (1st year): As first year CITs, the Hawks will work closely with the CIT director and trainers to learn the expectations and protocols of the CIT program.
 They will explore all activity options and participate in skits and transition games as they become immersed in the culture of camp as a whole.

 (*In order to move up to the status of an Aztec, 1st year CITs must complete at least five weeks at camp, including at least 5 Thursday late nights of each of those weeks.)